 Advantages

 People who own tangible assets that are valued in their native currency.
-For example real estate or stocks of commodities, may like to see inflation since it increases the value of their possessions, which they can then sell for more money.
+For example, real estate or commodities stocks may like to see inflation since it increases the value of their possessions, which they can sell for more money.

-Due to the expectation of higher returns during the inflation, firms and individuals who invest in company stock frequently speculate on riskier ventures as a result of inflation.
-In order to encourage spending to some extent rather than conserving.
+Due to the expectation of higher returns during inflation, firms and individuals who invest in company stock frequently speculate on riskier ventures due to inflation.
+To encourage spending to some extent rather than conserving.
 An ideal level of inflation is frequently suggested.
-A larger incentive to spend now rather than saving and spending later may exist if the buying power of money decreases with time.
-Spending could rise as a result, which would help an economy.
-People believes this strategy can keep the inflationary trend rate in an ideal and acceptable range.
+A more considerable incentive to spend now rather than saving and spending later may exist if the buying power of money decreases with time.
+Spending could rise as a result, which would help the economy.
+People believe this strategy can keep the inflationary trend rate in an ideal and acceptable range.

 Disadvantages

 The fact that people will have to pay more money due to inflation may not make buyers of these assets happy.
-Inflation may not be pleasing for those who own assets denominated in their native currency, such as cash or bonds, as it reduces the true value of their possessions.
-Thus, those wishing to hedge their portfolios against inflation should think about investing in commodities, real estate investment trusts, gold, and other inflation-hedged asset classes (REITs).
+Inflation may not be pleasing for those who own assets denominated in their native currency, such as cash or bonds, as it reduces the actual value of their possessions.
+Thus, those wishing to hedge their portfolios against inflation should consider investing in commodities, real estate investment trusts, gold, and other inflation-hedged asset classes (REITs).

-High and erratic inflation rates can have a significant negative impact on an economy.
-Businesses, workers, and consumers must all account for the effects of typically rising prices in their purchasing, selling, and planning decisions.
-Because they might make a mistake in estimating the rate of future inflation, this adds another source of uncertainty to the economy.
+High and erratic inflation rates can significantly negatively impact an economy.
+Businesses, workers, and consumers must account for the effects of typically rising prices in their purchasing, selling, and planning decisions.
+Because they might make a mistake in estimating the future inflation rate, this adds another source of uncertainty to the economy.

 Top 10 Countries with the Highest Inflation Rates (Trading Economics Jan 2022)